itislu/42free/README.md

 ## How it works

-42free works by moving directories or files from your home directory to the sgoinfre directory and leaving behind a symbolic link in the original directory.
+42free works by moving files and directories from your home directory to the sgoinfre directory and leaving behind a symbolic link in the original directory.

 The allowed space in sgoinfre is usually much higher than in your home directory.